 IMPRS NeuroCom welcomes freshmen

 On 30 September 2016 we were happy to officially welcome 15 new PhD students to the IMPRS NeuroCom.
-The students from the latest cohort are coming from six different countries such as Armenia, Iran, Italy, Germany, Slovenia, and Taiwan.
-Most of them will be placed at departments and research groups of the MPI for Human Cognitive and Brain Sciences and two of them will be placed at the University of Leipzig.
+The students from the latest cohort come from six different countries such as Armenia, Iran, Italy, Germany, Slovenia, and Taiwan.
+Most of them will be placed in departments and research groups at the MPI for Human Cognitive and Brain Sciences and two of them will be placed at the University of Leipzig.

-Andrea already started a Post-Doc position at Shu-Chen Li’s Lifespan Developmental Neuroscience Lab in Dresden.
+Andrea has already started a Post-Doc position at Shu-Chen Li’s Lifespan Developmental Neuroscience Lab in Dresden.

 Professor Mary Robertson Award for IMPRS NeuroCom PhD student

 At the meeting of the European Society for the Study of Tourette Syndrome (ESSTS) in Warschau, IMPRS NeuroCom PhD student Ahmad Seif Kanaan received the Professor Mary Robertson Award for his work titled: 'Pathological glutamatergic neurotransmission in Gilles de la Tourette Syndrome'.

 Kathleen Krol, IMPRS PhD student from the former Research Group of Early Social Development, successfully defended her thesis on "Emotion perception in motherhood and infancy: The role of breastfeeding experience and the oxytocin system" with summa cum laude.